List of Michigan Wolverines women's basketball seasons

-This is a list of seasons completed by the Michigan Wolverines women's basketball team.
-The program has an all-time record of 734–758, with thirteen NCAA tournament appearances and nine Women's National Invitation Tournament (WNIT) appearances.
-The program's only postseason championship was the 2017 Women's National Invitation Tournament.
+This is a list of seasons completed by the Michigan Wolverines women's basketball program.
+The program has an all-time record of 761–763, with fourteen NCAA tournament appearances and nine Women's National Invitation Tournament (WNIT) appearances.
+The program's only postseason championship was the 2017 WNIT.
+The 2016–17 and 2025–26 Wolverines own the single-season program-record for wins, 28.